aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/custom-metrics-autoscaling/README.md

 </details>
 <br/>

+# 6. Conclusion
-The auto-scaling example provided here is generic and can be utilized by any workload that has variable resource requirements.
-Workloads such as ML model inference, data simulation, batch processing jobs, etc. require auto-scaling because they are typically spiky in nature and it is not easy to predict their resource requirements and timing.
+We applied the same generic approach to scale both CPU and GPU workloads on Amazon EKS based on a custom metric.
+The auto-scaling example provided here is generic and can be utilized by any workload that has variable resource requirements, based on appropriate custom metrics.
+Workloads such as ML model inference, data simulation, batch processing jobs, etc. require auto-scaling because they are typically spiky in nature and it is difficult to predict their resource requirements and timing.
 The use of auto-scaling ensures that custer resources are allocated when needed and removed when not in use, thus maximizing utilization and minimizing cost.